Jab Tak Hai Jaan: Production

-Development and casting
+Development

-In June 2011, Yash Raj Films announced a new directorial project by Yash Chopra to mark the 50th anniversary of his career in cinema, with a release planned for the Diwali weekend of 2012.
-(Note: Diwali is a five-day Hindu festival which falls between mid-October and mid-November.)
-At the time, the film was untitled—similar to Chopra's earlier film Veer-Zaara (2004), which was named only upon submission to the Central Board of Film Certification.
-Several titles were considered before Jab Tak Hai Jaan was finalized in September 2012.
-The title was inspired by a similarly named song from the 1975 film Sholay.
+In June 2011, Yash Raj Films released a statement announcing a new directorial venture by Yash Chopra coinciding with the 50th anniversary of his career.
+The producers also announced that the film would be released during the Diwali (Note: Diwali is a five-day Hindu festival which falls between mid-October and mid-November.)
+2012 weekend.
+Chopra said the film was untitled at that time, similar to previous project Veer-Zaara (2004) (which was named on the day of its submission to the Central Board of Film Certification).
+The producers considered a number of titles but were not satisfied with any of them.
+In September 2012, it was announced that the title of the film was Jab Tak Hai Jaan.
+It was inspired by a similarly titled song from the 1975 film, Sholay.